jkingportfolio/CI_PP1_TheCocktailBar/README.md

 The Gallery page is a page that consists of a collection of images from the bar to give users a sense of what to expect

+- Covered in user stories: 1

 ![Gallery](docs/features/feature-gallery.png)

 #### Contact Form

 The contact form provides a way for the user to book a table at the bar by providing the following details

 - Name
 - Email
 - Phone number
 - Date and time
 - A text area for additional comments or questions

+- Covered in user stories: 10 & 13

 <p align="center">